xockcin/shopper/NOTES.md

 For now, I think the next step on this project is to create a separate screen in which the user can view their purchased items.
 First it will just be receipts, but later it can expand into other views.
 Views, that's the word - I need to make views.

 But before I do that, I should go back to that Udemy course and review React Router.

+Actually, I think I should start my backend journey by going back to the section of the Udemy class about API calls and wiring my app up to Firebase.
+Doing it now.